Ganondagan State Historic Site: Contact with Europeans

 In 1656, Jesuit Father Pierre-Joseph-Marie Chaumonot traveled from the Cayuga nation to the Seneca nation.
 Then, "Having assembled all the Elders of Gandagan, the principal village of Sonnontouan [the Seneca], and having bestowed the presents that are usually given as tokens of alliance, he commenced in a fervent and loud tone to explain the principal truths of the Gospel, which he sealed with the three finest presents of all, which he had reserved for this purpose."

-By the close of 1668, the Jesuits had established a mission in each of the five Iroquois nations; the Seneca, and the Mission of St. Jacques, had been assigned to Father James Fremin.
+By the close of 1668, the Jesuits had established a mission in each of the five Haudenosaunee nations; the Seneca, and the Mission of St. Jacques, had been assigned to Father James Fremin.
 The Seneca finally forced the missionaries to leave in 1684, after rising tension with the French.

 In August 1669, René-Robert Cavelier, Sieur de La Salle, and Father René de Bréhant de Galinée, traveled to Ganondagan via Irondequoit.
 Galinée wrote:

 This village, like all those of the Indians, is nothing but a lot of cabins, surrounded with palisades of poles twelve or thirteen feet high, fastened together at the top and planted in the ground, with great piles of wood the height of a man behind these palisades, the curtains being not otherwise flanked, merely a simple enclosure, perfectly square, so that these forts are not defensible.